A guide to invoicing when you’re self-employed

 - Date of the invoice

-- Details of services and the amount charged
+- Details of services provided

 - Date amount should be paid by